playinpixel/secure_comm_in_ethical_iot/README.md

 # Secure Communication in Ethical IoT: A Demonstration with RISC-V

 # Introduction
 In the ever-expanding world of the Internet of Things (IoT), ensuring the security of communication between devices is paramount.
 This project showcases a fundamental concept in secure communication: **end-to-end encryption**.
-We utilize the power of the RISC-V architecture on the VSDSquadron microcontroller to demonstrate how data can be scrambled during transmission and only be unraveled by the intended recipient.
+We utilize the power of the RISC-V architecture on the VSDSquadron microcontroller to demonstrate how data can be scrambled during transmission and only be unravelled by the intended recipient.

 This project aligns perfectly with the hackathon's themes of **ethical IoT** and **security with RISC-V**.
 By focusing on secure communication, we address ethical concerns surrounding data privacy and unauthorized access within IoT systems.